-Mohammad is a senior associate with RMI’s Carbon-Free Buildings Program, where he works on modeling and simulating energy systems to support building electrification efforts for residential and commercial buildings.
+Mohammad is a senior associate with RMI’s Carbon-Free Buildings Program, where he supports energy system analysis of residential and commercial buildings.

-Before joining RMI, Mohammad earned his Ph.D. in Mechanical Engineering from Colorado School of Mines where he focused on thermal fluids and energy systems.
-As his Ph.D. thesis, he developed an integrated framework for modeling and optimization of HVAC systems in commercial districts.
+Before joining RMI, Mohammad earned his PhD in Mechanical Engineering from Colorado School of Mines, where he focused on thermal fluids and energy systems analysis.
+He developed an integrated framework for modeling and optimization of HVAC systems in commercial districts.
 Mohammad also analyzed the feasibility of implementing hybrid renewable energy systems for the Fort Berthold Indian Reservation in North Dakota.
-Prior to his Ph.D., Mohammad earned his Master’s in Mechanical Engineering from Tarbiat Modares University where he focused on Energy Conversion.
-As his master’s thesis, he used computational fluid dynamics to holistically investigate the energy consumption, indoor air quality, and thermal comfort of occupants for densely occupied spaces served by under floor air distribution systems.
+Prior to his PhD, Mohammad earned his Master’s in Mechanical Engineering from Tarbiat Modares University, where he focused on energy conversion.
+As his master’s thesis, he used computational fluid dynamics to holistically investigate the energy consumption, indoor air quality, and thermal comfort of occupants in densely occupied spaces served by underfloor air distribution systems.